 Together we will think about you and your baby, your concerns, your strengths, what your baby is trying to communicate to you and how you want to respond.

-Art psychotherapy for under-fives
+Art therapy for under-fives

 Our under-fives art psychotherapy service uses art as a way for young children to express themselves without the primary need for words.

 The art therapist will work with your child to help understand the meaning of the images that are created so their emotional experiences can be understood.
-Toys may also be available to help your child express themselves through play.
+Toys will also be available to help your child express themselves through play.
 Art therapy is a safe and creative intervention for young children who may not have words for what they have experienced.